 Organizations should implement strict access controls and role-based permissions to ensure that only authorized personnel can access sensitive on-premises or cloud data.
 There needs to be vulnerability management at the server — data created, going into the application — living in the data source.
 We should have an inventory of everyone who has access to data and what is the potential for data movement and incorrect access.
 Regular audits of user permissions can help identify any unauthorized access attempts promptly.

 With USD 750,000 higher breach costs when breached data was stored across multiple environments versus on-premises only, continuous monitoring of data access and activity is paramount.
 This involves analyzing user behavior, detecting abnormal patterns and correlating activities across cloud and on-premises resources.
 Seek data security solutions that work across platforms to protect data as it moves between databases, applications and services.
-You need to monitor at a lower transactional level and look at access to data stores, databases and the actual transactions and SQL statements.
-This is super valuable and we need to extend this visibility across hybrid cloud environments.
-This can significantly enhance threat detection capabilities by identifying suspicious user behaviors that may indicate a potential breach.
+You need to monitor data at a lower, transactional level such as looking at access to data stores, databases and the actual transactions and SQL statements.
+Extending this visibility across hybrid cloud environments can significantly enhance threat detection capabilities by identifying suspicious user behaviors that may indicate a potential breach.

 By prioritizing visibility and control, businesses can proactively detect potential security gaps, mitigate risks and respond swiftly to potential threats.